 At the time of the original publish date of this post, I have not found that the original deli recipe has been published.
 Even working there with access to recipes, I never saw the Tomato Orange.

 My memory serves as inspiration, and this is my version of that deli classic.

 Tomato Orange Soup is a longtime favorite.
 I hope you love it too.

 YIELD: 6 servings

 dairy, egg, soy, oil, and gluten free, vegan

 1/3 cup raw cashews

 sea salt, to taste

-Sauté onion and garlic in one tablespoon butter.
-Transfer to high speed blender with tomatoes, orange juice concentrate and vegetable broth – puree until smooth.
+Transfer onion and garlic to high speed blender with tomatoes, cashews, tomato paste, orange juice concentrate and vegetable broth.
+Purée until smooth.